 Your income does not directly affect your credit score, but it does affect your ability to qualify for a loan.
 Lenders approve loans based on several factors, including your earnings and your credit score, but those are separate pieces of the puzzle.

 Traditional credit scores try to predict how likely you are to repay a loan, and they use historical data about your borrowing behavior to do so.
 To generate a credit score, a computer program reads through data in your credit reports looking for information like:

 - Whether you have borrowed money in the past, and how long you’ve been borrowing

-- If you have repaid your loans as agreed
+- Whether you repaid your loans as agreed

 - Whether you’ve missed payments on your loans in the past

-- How you’re currently using debt (how much you’re borrowing, and what types of debt you use, for example)
+- How you’re currently using debt, including how much you’re borrowing, and what types of debt you use

-- If any public records about you exist (things like bankruptcy or legal judgments against you from a creditor)
+- Whether any public records about you exist, like bankruptcy or legal judgments against you from a creditor